spectrocloud/librarium/docs/docs-content/integrations/konvoy.md

 ---

 [Konvoy](https://d2iq.com/products/konvoy) is a Kubernetes distribution by D2iQ.
-Konvoy is built on pure open-source Kubernetes and includes a full suite of integrated and supported best-of-breed Day 2 platform applications for an out-of-the-box, production-ready experience.
+Konvoy is built on pure open-source Kubernetes and includes a full suite of integrated and supported best-of-breed Day-2 platform applications for an out-of-the-box, production-ready experience.

 Palette offers Konvoy as an available Kubernetes distribution for creating and managing clusters.
 You can use Konvoy